-Just say “Hey, Google” or “OK, Google” to use voice commands with a Google Assistant-compatible smart device.
+Are you looking for Google Home and Google Nest deals to set up your smart home so you can talk a digital assistant and control everything with your voice?
+You can say “Hey, Google” or “OK, Google” to use voice commands with a Google Assistant-compatible smart device.
 With a Google Assistant-compatible smart speaker, you can play music, ask questions, make voice or video calls, or control smart home devices throughout your home.
 Just say “Hey, Google” or “OK, Google,” and the digital voice assistant is ready to answer a question or fulfill your request.
-We monitor the best Google Home deals, and Google Nest Mini deals so you can stay up to date on what’s available and where to get the best prices.
+We’ve spent some time searching all over for the best Google Home and Google Nest Mini deals.
+Keep reading to see our top picks, stay up to date on what’s available, and to find out where to get the best prices.

 Choosing among the several Google Home smart speakers and the Google Nest Mini is a reasonably simple process.
 Thinking of the features you need in advance will help you avoid disappointment.